RanvierMUD/neuro/README.md

 npm run start
 ```

+## Creating Releases

+To create distributables for Neuro simply run `npm run package-<platform>` where platform is one of `linux`, `win`, or
+`mac`.
+Note for Mac there may be some extra signing process but I'm not sure since I've never used it, caveat emptor.

 ## Features

 Neuro is a minimal client created in the same spirit as Ranvier: unopinionated but with sane examples for you to build